What you put in your body before a workout greatly impacts your gym performance.

 Caffeine consumption has been proven to boost performance and improve mental alertness.
 This lets you focus on your workout for longer and improve muscle development.

-Black coffee contains about 100 mg of caffeine, but pre-workout can contain up to 450 mg, depending on the proprietary blends.
+Black coffee contains about 100 mg of caffeine, but pre-workout can contain up to 450 mg, depending on the product.

-You can buy stimulant-free supplements which allow you to control how much caffeine you consume, but generally, they have a bigger kick.
-This should make you more alert and help you reach your fitness goals.
+You can buy stimulant-free pre workout formulas which allow you to control how much caffeine you consume, but generally, they aren't as potent.
+They should still help you improve exercise performance

 L-arginine, L-citrulline, and Beta-alanine are all non-essential amino acids.
-Both L-arginine and L-citrulline are very similar and work as a nitric oxide agent to kick start increased levels of blood flow within your body.
+Both L-arginine and L-citrulline are very similar and work as a nitric oxide agent to kick start increased levels of blood flow within your body, although citrulline increases blood flow much more effectively.

 Beta-alanine has been shown to improve endurance and delays the accumulation of lactic acid in your muscles, letting you workout for longer before muscle fatigue kicks in.

 Pre-workout supplements tend to contain a mixture of L-Citrulline and beta-alanine, but coffee only contains L-Arginine.
-This means coffee is still beneficial for your workout, but it isn't as beneficial as a pre-workout.
+This means coffee is still beneficial for your workout, but it isn't as beneficial as a pre-workout for either resistance or endurance exercise.

 2. Calories & Nutrition Facts